About Us

 The Grand

-The last of the local cinemas to close, was run by Yarraville’s very own Yoda - Brian Davis, who before that was a projectionist at the Sun, as he is again today!
+The last of the local cinemas to close, was run by Yarraville’s very own Yoda – Brian Davis, who before that was a projectionist at the Sun, as he is again today!
 Our largest cinema, utilizing the original stalls and proscenium area of the Sun, it is the image in my mind that for the last few years has inspired the path forward.
-The Wurlitzer organ (coming soon), revealing itself from the floor below the screen, is from the original Grand and has been kindly donated by Brian.
-Another feature is a 35mm and 70mm projector, so that some of the large film classics can be seen at the Sun, with a large screen and DTS digital sound to accompany.
+The Wurlitzer organ is from the original Grand and has been kindly donated by Brian Davis.
+Another feature is a large screen and outstanding 4k Digital projection.

 The Grand truly lives up to it's name with art deco elegance.